APL-Huddersfield/HULTI-GENv2/README.md

 # HULTI-GEN v2
-A free universal listening test software package for Max 8
+A free, Max 8 based, universal listening test software package.

 ## Usage
 See UserGuide.pdf for usage details.

+## Software requirements
+You will require a copy of Max 8 to run HULTI-GEN, however you do not need a Max license.
+You only need a Max license if you wish to make and save changes to the source patcher files.

 ## Authors
 Dale Johnson and Hyunkook Lee.